 African-Americans have played a major role in Florida heritage, since the unfortunate plantation days to their modern-day contributions to education, culture, business and government.
-Here are just a few museums and sites whre you can learn more about the Sunshine State's vibrant cultural heritage.
+Here are some museums and sites where you can learn more about the Sunshine State's vibrant cultural heritage.

 By Chelle Koster Walton